A Guide to Vendor Management in Dynamics 365 Project Operations

 Here is a detailed breakdown of the vendor subcontracting process:

-• The project manager enters a subcontract with a supplier.
-Subcontracts automatically make use of the price lists associated with the vendor record.
-The vendor account is classified as a vendor or supplier based on its relationship type.
+• The project manager initiates a subcontract with a supplier, leveraging the price lists linked to the vendor management system.
+The vendor account is categorized as a vendor or supplier based on its relationship type.
+Purchases are listed as line items, covering time, expenses, or products, with each subcontract line’s transaction class defining its purpose.

 Infographic shows the Step-By-Step Description of the Vendor Subcontracting Process in Dynamics 365 Project Operations